Body Hair Transplant

 Hair transplantation is a surgical technique that removes hair follicles from one part of the body, called the 'donor site', and implant it into the bald or balding part of the body known as the 'recipient site'.

-This is performed by different techniques such as follicular unit transplantation (FUT), follicular unit extraction (FUE) and Direct hair implant (DHI).
+This is performed by different techniques such as follicular unit transplantation (FUT), follicular unit extraction (FUE), Direct hair implant (DHI), and Stem cell hair transplant.
 Furthermore, one of the limiting factors in achieving successful outcome is the limited donor hair on occipital scalp, particularly in extensive baldness.

 What if you even lose your hair from the occipital scalp?

 It’s the question you secretly dread.
 Here, body hair transplant comes into the picture which has been proposed as an alternative source of hair in such cases.
 Transplantation of body hair in to the scalp has been suggested as an option to treat extensive cases of baldness with poor donor area.

 Body hair transplant can be performed from beard, chest, legs, arms, pubic hair and other body sites.
 However, the best graft for transplantation on scalp is from the beard followed by chest hair.

 Which type of body hair should be preferred for transplantation on scalp?